SoftDev4Research/4OSS-lesson/_episodes/02-make-it-public.md

 The documentation of a software should be developed to target two types of audience: the end-users and the potential contributors (usually developers).

-For end-user, a good documentation should clearly state what problems the software is designed to solve and who the target audience is.
-Installation instruction should be added clearly-stated list of dependencies.
-Ideally these should be handled with an automated package management solution.
-The documentation should also depict some examples of how to use the software (ideally to solve real-world analysis problems), explanation of the expected inputs and outputs.
+For the end-user, a good documentation should clearly state what problems the software is designed to solve and who the target audience is.
+Installation instructions should include a list of dependencies and, ideally, how to install such dependencies.
+The documentation should also depict some examples of how to use the software with explanations of the expected inputs and outputs.

-The software API should be documented to a suitable level.
-In the best documentation, all functions/methods are documented including example inputs and outputs.
+Additionally, if the software has an API, all functions/methods from the API should be documented including example inputs and outputs.

 > ## Notes
 >